 You Can Also Read :- Problems Every Nagpurkar Face Whilst Living In Pune

 Pune has no Hauz Khas village and it is nowhere close to Mumbai when it comes to nightlife.
 Hence, if you’re expecting a wild night with your friends, the only wild thing you can do is to have chai-poha at Nal Stop at 3 am.

 6. Know the Chitale outlets around you!

 If you’re in Gurgaon, it is advisable to know the police station around you.
 Of course, for obvious reasons!
 But in Pune, you should be well informed about the Chitale outlets near you.
 For Punekars, you’re just one of those migrants who has eaten up their jobs but for your family/friends back home, you’re a just an unpaid ‘chakna’ supplier.

 7. Don’t even dare to ask directions.
 Use Google Maps, instead!

-If you’ve done a good amount of homework about Pune and Punekars, before relocating, you might know that sarcasm is considered as a superpower here.
-Right from hoardings outside shops and restaurants to the nasal twang of people, everyone here is so sarcastic that it might even give nightmares to a certain Sheldon Cooper.
+If you’ve done a good amount of homework about Pune and Punekars, you might know that sarcasm is considered a superpower here.
+Right from hoardings outside shops and restaurants to the nasal twang, everyone here is so sarcastic that it might even give nightmares to a certain Sheldon Cooper.
 Toh phir tum kis khet ki muli ho?!